mavaddat/postman-docs/src/pages/docs/insights/insights-reference.md

 ### apidump examples

-* Capture all traffic from your collection and send it to the Live Collections Agent.
+* Capture all traffic from your collection and send it to the Insights Agent.

     ```bash
     postman-insights-agent apidump --project <projectID>